aibelbin/notes_s5/Data Science/MOD 3.md

 **Margin** is the distance between the hyperplane and the closest point from each class

 **Support vectors** are the closest lying data points from the hyperplane

+**Kernel**: A function that maps data to a higher-dimensional space enabling SVM to handle non-linearly separable data.

+**Hyperplane**: A decision boundary separating different classes in feature space and is represented by the equation wx + b = 0 in linear classification.

 Sometimes the data isnt always linearly separable, in this case kernels are used to map them to linearly separable data to map them to a higher dimension